 - 1. Launch an RTSP player. - 2.
 Choose File > Open URL.
 A URL dialog box will pop up. - 3.
-Type the above URL command in the text box.

-4. The live video will be displayed in your player as shown below.
+Type the above URL command in the text box. - 4.
+The live video will be displayed in your player as shown below.

-RTSP port /RTP port for video/ RTCP port for video
+RTSP port /RTP port for video, audio/ RTCP port for video, audio

 - RTSP (Real-Time Streaming Protocol) controls the delivery of streaming media.
-By default, the port number is set to 554. - The RTP (Real-time Transport Protocol) is used to deliver video data to the clients.
-By default, the RTP port for video is set to 5556. - The RTCP (Real-time Transport Control Protocol) allows the Network Camera to transmit the data by monitoring the Internet traffic volume.
-By default, the RTCP port for video is set to 5557.
+By default, the port number is set to 554. - The RTP (Real-time Transport Protocol) is used to deliver video and audio data to the clients.
+By default, the RTP port for video is set to 5556 and the RTP port for audio is set to 5558. - The RTCP (Real-time Transport Control Protocol) allows the Network Camera to transmit the data by monitoring the Internet traffic volume.
+By default, the RTCP port for video is set to 5557 and the RTCP port for audio is set to 5559.